Jbrog31/gtd-group-signature/README.md

 This project applies supervised machine learning to the Global Terrorism Database (GTD) to classify terrorist organizations based on incident narrative text and structured metadata.

-The goal is twofold:
+Goals:

 - Predict which group committed an attack based solely on the descriptive summary and contextual metadata.
 - Extract linguistic and operational signatures that characterize each group’s behavior.

-The central question is whether simple text-based models can accurately recover organizational identity and whether those discovered signatures align with real-world geographic, tactical, and ideological patterns.
-This project demonstrates that terrorist groups exhibit strong, consistent signatures that can be identified through text, enabling both accurate classification and analytical insights.
+The central question is whether simple text-based models can accurately recover identity and whether those discovered signatures align with real-world geographic, tactical, and ideological patterns.
+This project demonstrates that terrorist groups exhibit consistent signatures that can be identified through text, enabling both accurate classification and analytical insights.

 ***Groups Included***